-Moving your brand overseas can feel like a choice between protecting your brand voice or adapting another culture’s attitudes.
-However, with a bit of creativity, you can keep your brand while still entering new markets.
+Exporting your brand overseas can often feel like a choice between protecting your individual brand voice or adapting to culturally-specific attitudes.
+But it doesn’t have to be this way.

-To adapt content to the target audience, get to the heart of what the brand is trying to say.
-You can do this by establishing brand truths, values and an underlying brand ‘story.’
-Then consider the nuances that should be emphasized or toned down, based on the local market.
-Translating source language is never enough.
-You need to go beyond the actual words and consider their meaning and overall impact.
+And here lies the solution.
+Get to the heart of what the brand is trying to say.
+Establish brand truths, values and an underlying brand ‘story’, and then consider what to dial up or down, based on local market sensitivities and requirements.
+Translating source language is never enough – you need to go beyond the actual words and consider their meaning and overall impact.

 UNDERSTANDING THE LOCAL LANDSCAPE

-When considering how to adapt your content for foreign markets, there are two key things to keep in mind:
+Boden is a great example of a fantastic brand personality that just needs some slight tweaking for its content to really make an impact on an international audience.
+Generally, when considering how to adapt your content for foreign markets, there are two key things to bear in mind:

 1) Channel strategy

 Understanding how each market interacts with your brand, and what channels they use, will dictate how you express your brand overseas.